harkaitz/sh-make-scripts/README.md

     If you specify "-c" then the copy will be done if the specified paths do exist.

+json-cfg

+    Usage: json-cfg ...

+    Mechanism for forming configuration json files out of your local settings stored in "json-cfg__NAME" scripts.

+    ## Defining settings:

+      1. Write a script named "json-cfg__NAME".
+      2. Add "--help" support to this script.
+      3. Without arguments it should print testing settings.

+    ## Searching settings.

+      json-cfg -l      : List defined configuration script names. json-cfg -h NAME : Print configuration help.

+    ## Writting makefiles that create settings.

+      assemble:
+          json-cfg -e CONFIG_FILE -i NAME[,ARGS...] -i EXAMPLE_FILE

+    The makefiles should have a configuration file (EXAMPLE_FILE).
+When executed "make assemble" then a configuration file is created which it is packed with "make install".

 make-h

     Usage: make-h ...